0xPolygon/polygon-edge-docs/docs/additional-features/stress-testing.md

 This guide assumes that:

-- You have a working Polygon SDK network up and running
+- You have a working Polygon Edge network up and running
 - Both your JSON-RPC and GRPC endpoints are reachable

 ## Overview

-The Polygon SDK loadbot is a helper that is meant to stress test the Polygon SDK cluster.
+The Polygon Edge Loadbot is a helper utility that is meant to stress test a Polygon Edge network.

 Currently, it supports 2 modes: